• Ticket Fines and Penalties in Florida

 Penalties for Drivers Younger than 21

-If you’re younger than 21, Florida will suspend your license for six months if you’re caught driving with a BAC of .02 or higher; if it’s .05 or higher, you’ll have to attend a substance abuse course.
-Drivers younger than 19 will undergo an evaluation and their parents will be notified.
+If you're younger than 21 years old, Florida will suspend your license for 6 months if you're caught driving with a BAC of 0.02% or higher.

-Check the Florida’s Driver Handbook for more reasons the state will suspend or revoke a young driver’s license.
+Check the Florida's Driver Handbook (REV 2022) for more reasons the state will suspend or revoke a young driver's license.

 Penalties for Florida Commercial Drivers

-All CDL holders must notify their employers within 30 days of receiving a traffic ticket.
-If it’s an out-of-state ticket, they also must notify the DMV within 30 days.
+All CDL holders must notify their employers after receiving a traffic ticket.
+If it's an out-of-state ticket, they also must notify the DMV.

 First Offenses

-Your CDL can be suspended or revoked for at least one year if you:
+Your CDL can be suspended or revoked for at least 1 year if you:

 • Drive your personal vehicle or CMV under the influence of alcohol or any controlled substance.